qeeg/cpp-io/Paper.md

 }
 ```

-## Example 8: Resource Interchange File Format
+## Example 10: Resource Interchange File Format

 There are 2 flavors of RIFF files: little-endian and big-endian.
 Endianness is determined by the ID of the first chunk.
 ASCII "RIFF" means little-endian, ASCII "RIFX" means big-endian.
-We can just read the chunk ID as sequence of bytes, set the format of the stream to the correct endianness and read the rest of the file as usual.
+We can just read the chunk ID as sequence of bytes, create the context with the correct endianness and read the rest of the file using that context.

 ```c++
 #include <io>